Back

 URL: https://static.yuhang.ch/blog/blog-creation-tool/test-jpeg.jpeg

-For a screenshot in the clipboard, with this workflow, only a slug needs to be provided, and the tool takes care of uploading it to the specified directory in object storage and copying the link to the clipboard.
+For a screenshot in the clipboard, in this workflow you only need to think of a slug for it; the tool uploads it to the designated directory in object storage and puts the link in your clipboard.